United Kingdom - Passport & Nationality - British Citizenship by Double Descent (Crown Service in Rhodesia)

 What is Crown or Designated Service?

-Up until recently, the Home Office had always maintained that Rhodesia was to be treated as an independent Commonwealth country for the purposes of the definition of "Crown Service" or "Designated Service".
+Up until recently, the Home Office had always maintained that Rhodesia was treated as an independent Commonwealth country for the purposes of the definition of "Crown Service" or "Designated Service".
 However, following some pioneering research by Philip Gamble that relied on the submissions put forward by the British Government during the debates in the United Nations at the time of UDI, the Home Office could no longer argue that Rhodesia was responsible for its external affairs.
 As a result, the definition of "Designated Service" now extends to include Rhodesia.

 It covers a wide definition of work undertaken outside of the UK and includes the: